IBM/cpdctl/README_command_reference.md

 <dt>--limit (float64)</dt>
 <dd>The number of resources returned.
 Default value is 100.
 Max value is 200.</dd>
 <dt>--total-count (bool)</dt>
 <dd>Include details about total number of resources.
-This flag is not supported on CPD 3.0.1..</dd>
+This flag is not supported on CPD 3.0.1.</dd>
 <dt>--id (string)</dt>
-<dd>Comma separated list of ids to be returned.
+<dd>Comma-separated list of ids to be returned.
 This flag is not supported on CPD 3.0.1.</dd>
 <dt>--tags (string)</dt>
 <dd>A list of comma-separated, user-defined tags to use to filter the query results.</dd>
 <dt>--include (string)</dt>
 <dd>A list of comma-separated space sections to include in the query results.
-Example: `?include=members`.
+Example: '?include=members'.

 Available fields:
  * members (returns up to 100 members)